Tejaromalius/RoGB/README.md

 ## Usage

-1. **Left-click** on the extension icon to open the Zenity color picker.
+1. **Left-Click** on the icon to open the color picker and choose a color.
-2. **Right-click** on the icon to set a random LED color.
+2. **Right-Click** to set a random color.
+3. **Scroll Up/Down** over the icon to increase or decrease the brightness of the RGB lighting.

+## Requirements

+- [`asusctl`](https://gitlab.com/asus-linux/asusctl): Needed for brightness adjustments and color setting on ASUS devices.
+- `zenity`: Provides a color selection dialog.

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the `LICENSE` file for more details.
+See the `LICENSE.txt` file for more details.

-## Contributing

-If you would like to contribute to the RoGB extension, feel free to fork the repository and submit pull requests.
-Please ensure that your contributions align with the project's coding standards.